 You can have sex whenever you feel ready, although you are advised to be the “passive” partner during the first six weeks and remember to avoid positions which involve internal rotation of the hip or leg.
 Professor Walter has done some interesting research, which shows improvement in sexual function in women after hip replacement surgery.
 Read about this study.

 The Roads & Traffic Authority recommends you should generally not drive for six weeks following a hip replacement.
 In order to be safe driving a car after a hip replacement, you must be able to control the pedals properly and you must not be taking strong pain medications that could impair your judgement or reaction time.
 As you get to the six-week mark, ask yourself if you would be able to stop quickly if a pedestrian ran in front of your vehicle.
 If you feel you could not react quickly enough, wait a little longer.

 It is usually safe to take a short flight a week after surgery as long as you do not have blood clots in your legs.
-Long flights are best avoided during the first few months after surgery, as there is a risk of deep vein thrombosis (blood clots in the legs).
-If you must travel, we recommend you wear TED stockings, mobilise throughout the flight as much as possible and if possible keep your legs elevated when seated during the flight.
+Long flights are best avoided during the first few months after surgery.
+There is a risk of deep vein thrombosis (blood clots in the legs).
+If you must travel, we recommend you wear TED stockings and mobilise throughout the flight as much as possible.
+If possible keep your legs elevated when seated during the flight.
 If it is necessary to travel long distances, then speak to your GP or Dr Walter prior to doing so.

 Infections (and a special note about your teeth)

-After joint replacement, (even years after your surgery) pay particular attention to infections anywhere on the body, and deal with them immediately.
+After joint replacement, (even years after your surgery) pay particular attention to infections anywhere on the body.
+You must deal with them immediately.
 Pay special attention to tooth decay and mouth infections, as these may be a cause of infection in joint replacement.
-If you need to visit your dentist, tell them you have had a joint replacement and give them a copy of the current advice from the Arthroplasty Society of Australia, which outlines recommendations for mouth care after joint replacement surgery.
+If you need to visit your dentist, tell them you have had a joint replacement.
+Also give them a copy of the current advice from the Arthroplasty Society of Australia, which outlines recommendations for mouth care after joint replacement surgery.